torvalds/linux/Documentation/driver-api/firmware/fw_upload.rst

 Firmware Upload Progress Codes
 ------------------------------
-The following progress codes are used internally by the firmware loader:
+The following progress codes are used internally by the firmware loader.
+Corresponding strings are reported through the status sysfs node that is described below and are documented in the ABI documentation.

 .. kernel-doc:: drivers/base/firmware_loader/sysfs_upload.h
    :identifiers: fw_upload_prog